Stream Density Testing#

 What happens during execution:

-fps_floor, the stream count doubles (exponential growth phase).When FPS drops below
+fps_floor, the search variable doubles (exponential growth phase).When FPS drops below

 fps_floor, ViPPET switches to binary search to refine the exact maximum.The process ends when the algorithm converges on the best stable configuration.